 \subsection{\textbf{{Brownian motion}}}

-Brownian motion $B_t$ (also called Wiener process), \cite[P. 15]{mao},\cite{mao1,ok} is a one-dimensional stochastic process, defined on complete probability space $(\Omega, \mathfrak{F},\mathfrak{F}_t,\mathbb{P})$ that also has independent and stationary increments.
-Brownian motion $B_t$ satisfies the following conditions: \\(i) $B_t$ has continuous paths and its paths are nowhere differentiable almost surely;\\(ii) $B_t$ has stationary increments, i.e., $B_t-B_s$ is normally distributed with mean 0 and variance $t-s$ for any $0\leq s\leq t$;\\(iii) The process starts at the origin, i.e., $B_0=0$ almost surely;\\ (iv) $B_t$ has independent increments, $B_t-B_s$, for $s<t$, is independent of the past.
+Brownian motion $B_t$ (also called Wiener process) is a one-dimensional stochastic process defined on complete probability space $(\Omega, \mathcal{F},\mathcal{F}_t,\mathbb{P})$, which has independent and stationary increments \cite{mao,11}.
+Brownian motion $B_t$ satisfies the following conditions: \\(i) $B_t$ has continuous paths, and its paths are nowhere differentiable almost surely;\\(ii) $B_t$ has stationary increments, i.e., $B_t-B_s$ is normally distributed with mean 0 and variance $t-s$ for any $0\leq s\leq t$;\\(iii) The process starts at the origin, i.e., $B_0=0$ almost surely;\\ (iv) $B_t$ has independent increments, i.e., $B_t-B_s$ is independent of the past for $s<t$.